 The probiotic industry has built a fortune on a fundamental misunderstanding of how gut restoration actually works.
 While companies market their bacterial strains as the answer to digestive health, groundbreaking research published in Cell reveals a shocking truth about probiotic effectiveness.

+Using endoscopy and colonoscopy evaluation—not just stool samples like previous studies—researchers discovered that up to two-thirds of subjects showed no evidence of probiotic supplements successfully colonizing their digestive tract or providing noticeable digestive benefits.
 The study authors termed these subjects "resisters"—people who simply expelled the probiotics rather than successfully incorporating them into their gut ecosystem.
-Only a small minority, labeled "persisters," showed successful probiotic colonization.
 Even more revealing: researchers could predict whether someone would be a "resister" or "persister" by evaluating baseline microbial and gut gene expression profiles.

 The Post-Antibiotic Failure